BIGCS-Lab/phimtools/README.rst

 Configuration file
 ~~~~~~~~~~~~~~~~~~

-``pi`` needs a configuration file for setting the path of phasing
+``pitools`` needs a configuration file for setting the path of phasing
 program, imputation program, reference version and reference panel.
 Here's one of the examples for how to create a config- uration file:
 `config.yaml <./tests/config.yaml>`__.

-Now you can use ``pi`` as your powerful imputation pipeline, once you
+Now you can use ``pitools`` as your powerful imputation pipeline, once you
 have finished the setting.

 Examples